 In a criminal case, the prosecution must disclose information that forms the basis of its case.
 This process is called discovery.
 A defendant is entitled to the names and statements of the witnesses that the prosecution plans to call, as well as a list of physical evidence and documents.
 The prosecution must also disclose any deal it has offered to a witness in exchange for testifying.
 While normally prosecutors have to disclose all witnesses who are relevant to the case whether or not those witnesses will testify, they often don't have to reveal the identity of confidential informants (CIs).

 The government has an interest in not giving up the identity of a confidential informant to a defendant or anyone else.
-After all, a CI is someone who came to the police voluntarily and doesn’t wish to be identified, often because of a fear of retaliation.
+After all, CIs provide the police information that can put people in prison, and they often legitimately fear retaliation.

 Courts have long recognized the importance of the confidential informant in solving crime.
 Police gain information and leads from these informants that they may not be able to learn from other sources.
 If police reveal the identity of an informant, they may not get any more information from that person, and others may be afraid to serve as informants.
 Given the importance of CIs, courts have granted them privilege, which means that they don't have to be disclosed in the same way as other witnesses.